rishabh706/Diabetic-Retinopathy-Disease-Grading-Deep-Learning-Model/README.md

 3. Trained using LightGBM algorithm.

-4. Used class weighting to handle imbalanced diabetic risk levels.
+4. Used class weighting technique to handle imbalanced diabetic risk levels.

 5. Evaluated the performance with the help of confusion matrix,accuracy,precision,recall and f1 score.